BayanGroup/nutch-custom-search/README.md

 In the documents section, we defined a document wich accepts all resoruces with url ending with .google.com.
 The document specifies that its content should be parsed using css engine.
 This document has only one extract-to rule which consists of two nested functions size and expr.
 The expr function returens a set of objects by quering the content using the provided engine.
 Here since our engine is css, li.gbt means all li elements with class .gbt.
-The size function, returnes the number of its argument which here is the list of elements that satsify li.gbt expression.
+The size function, returnes the number of its argument which here is the list of elements that satisfy li.gbt expression.
+This extracted value is copied into field named "num-items".